Adani Power Ltd leads gainers in 'A' group

-Dalmia Bharat Sugar & Industries Ltd, Hikal Ltd, Radico Khaitan Ltd and Triveni Engineering and Industries Ltd are among the other gainers in the BSE's 'A' group today, 07 June 2021.
+Pilani Investment & Industries Corporation Ltd, NIIT Ltd, Kitex Garments Ltd and Majesco Ltd are among the other gainers in the BSE's 'A' group today, 08 June 2021.

-Dalmia Bharat Sugar & Industries Ltd, Hikal Ltd, Radico Khaitan Ltd and Triveni Engineering and Industries Ltd are among the other gainers in the BSE's 'A' group today, 07 June 2021.
+Pilani Investment & Industries Corporation Ltd, NIIT Ltd, Kitex Garments Ltd and Majesco Ltd are among the other gainers in the BSE's 'A' group today, 08 June 2021.

-Adani Power Ltd spiked 18.01% to Rs 124.85 at 11:49 IST.
+Adani Power Ltd surged 18.51% to Rs 150.45 at 11:49 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 92.86 lakh shares were traded on the counter so far as against the average daily volumes of 30.92 lakh shares in the past one month.
+On the BSE, 145.72 lakh shares were traded on the counter so far as against the average daily volumes of 35.52 lakh shares in the past one month.

-Dalmia Bharat Sugar & Industries Ltd soared 16.21% to Rs 388.9.
+Pilani Investment & Industries Corporation Ltd soared 15.86% to Rs 2118.9.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 81531 shares were traded on the counter so far as against the average daily volumes of 53760 shares in the past one month.
+On the BSE, 10971 shares were traded on the counter so far as against the average daily volumes of 807 shares in the past one month.

-Hikal Ltd surged 12.42% to Rs 498.
+NIIT Ltd spiked 14.73% to Rs 290.5.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 4.02 lakh shares were traded on the counter so far as against the average daily volumes of 1.56 lakh shares in the past one month.
+On the BSE, 9.15 lakh shares were traded on the counter so far as against the average daily volumes of 1.21 lakh shares in the past one month.

-Radico Khaitan Ltd rose 12.41% to Rs 728.1.
+Kitex Garments Ltd gained 12.77% to Rs 128.45.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 87494 shares were traded on the counter so far as against the average daily volumes of 48746 shares in the past one month.
+On the BSE, 1.57 lakh shares were traded on the counter so far as against the average daily volumes of 30624 shares in the past one month.

-Triveni Engineering and Industries Ltd gained 11.92% to Rs 169.5.
+Majesco Ltd spurt 10.00% to Rs 96.8.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 3.27 lakh shares were traded on the counter so far as against the average daily volumes of 1.75 lakh shares in the past one month.
+On the BSE, 78991 shares were traded on the counter so far as against the average daily volumes of 87237 shares in the past one month.

 Powered by Capital Market - Live News